Contact lenses for dry eyes

 Your eye doctor probably recommended a specific contact lens care product during your contact lens exam and fitting.
 But if you switched brands later on, you may have started trouble.
 And if you switched to a "store brand" contact lens solution, you may believe you bought a generic form of the product you were already using, but in reality you could be using a completely different product.

 Talk to your eye doctor about which contact lens care products you're using, and bring the bottles to your visit.

-Are You Sensitive to Preservatives?
+Are You Sensitive To Preservatives?

-Sometimes contact lens-related dry eyes can be solved with occasional use eye drops known as comfort drops, rewetting drops or artificial tears.
+Sometimes contact lens-related dry eyes can be solved with occasional use of eye drops known as comfort drops, rewetting drops or artificial tears.

 If using lubricating eye drops is your preferred approach, it's very important to make a product choice in consultation with your eye doctor.
 Many over-the-counter eye drops are not intended for use with contact lenses, and not all lens-compatible drops are compatible with all lens materials.